 There’s a lot you can do to supercharge your mornings.
 We believe meditation helps.
 A morning walk can do the trick.
 Drinking a tall glass of water will get you hydrated.
 All-in-all, carving out 15 – 20 minutes for yourself can get positive momentum for your day.

 We model the bees.
 They’re naturally busy creatures.
 And they’re also social.
-So don’t let being busy get you down; take the time to charge up in ways that keep you feeling inspired.
+So don’t let being busy get you down; take the time to charge up in ways that inspire you.
 These Honey Strawberry Scones be a part of that morning inspiration.

 Ever dream of growing your strawberries to make Strawberry Scones?
 Growing strawberries is easy!

 Expert tips for this Strawberry Scones Recipe

 Recipes are meant to be inspirational.
 Please don’t feel like you have to make this recipe for Strawberry Scones precisely the way our recipe shows.
 Get creative.
 Experiment.
 Try something different.
 Here are some ideas in case you need a little boost with adapting this recipe:

 - Add some blueberries or a combination of your favorite berries to the mix to add color and flavor

 - Can you imagine a teaspoon of dried lavender added to the batter?
 That would be so good.

 - Sprinkle some ground cinnamon or ginger into the mix